Putney Swope

 1969 film by Robert Downey, Sr.

-Putney Swope is a 1969 American satirical comedy film written and directed by Robert Downey Sr., and starring Arnold Johnson as the title character, a black advertising executive.
+Putney Swope is a 1969 American independent satirical comedy film written and directed by Robert Downey Sr., and starring Arnold Johnson as the title character, a black advertising executive.
 The film satirizes the advertising world, the portrayal of race in Hollywood films and the nature of corporate corruption.

 In 2016, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".